Archaeological evidence suggests that hammered coins were produced in the UK from as early as 600AD.

 And unless you know what you’re looking for, identifying hammered coins can be a difficult process.

 At Warwick & Warwick, our experienced team of numismatic experts can quickly identify hammered coins and give you an accurate idea of how much they are worth.
-To benefit from this FREE service, get in touch or call 01926 499031 now.
+To benefit from this FREE service or discuss a Private Treaty Sale, get in touch or call 01926 499031 now.

 If you’d prefer to find out more about this activity first, we’ve put this simple guide together to shed some light on the hammered coin identification process.